lynnlangit/learn-databricks-genai/README.md

 This is my companion Repo for my `Learning Databricks GenAI` (Generative AI) LI_L course
 - Repo includes links, samples and notebooks from course and other supplemental material
-- Course will record in August 2024 and will release Fall 2024
+- Course will release in 2025
 - Shown above is high-level diagram of Generative AI key application development phases (from Databricks documentation)
   - Use Large Language Models (LLMs) including DBRX (from Databricks)
   - Use open source LLMs, such as Mistral or Llama and others